commercialhaskell/stackage/README.md

 * The package author/maintainer agrees to the [maintainers agreement](https://github.com/fpco/stackage/blob/master/MAINTAINERS.md).
 * The package is buildable and testable from Hackage.
 We recommend [the Stack Travis script](http://docs.haskellstack.org/en/stable/GUIDE.html#travis-with-caching), which ensures a package is not accidentally incomplete.
-* The package is compatible with the newest versions of all dependencies (You can verify this by checking http://packdeps.haskellers.com/feed?needle=PACKAGENAME).
+* The package is compatible with the newest versions of all dependencies (You can find restrictive upper bounds by visiting http://packdeps.haskellers.com/feed?needle=PACKAGENAME).
 * The package is compatible with the versions of libraries that ship with GHC ([more information on lenient lower bounds](https://www.fpcomplete.com/blog/2014/05/lenient-lower-bounds)).

 Full details on how to add a package can be found in the [maintainers agreement](https://github.com/fpco/stackage/blob/master/MAINTAINERS.md#adding-a-package).